jared-v-hoyt/ExampleFinalProject/ExampleAPI/README.md

 - Microsoft.Extensions.Configuration
 - Microsoft.Extensions.Configuration.Json
 - System.Data.SqlClient

+  The first two packages you just installed allow you to access project configuration options (you will be using this to access a connection string) and the third package you installed allows you interact with a SQL Server database.

 06. Add a connection string to the project's configuration by navigating to `appsettings.json` and updating the file with the following code: